-The survey queried likely voters - ones with regular midterm vote history - and included an extra sampling of surge, or drop-off voters, who vote consistently in presidential elections, but unevenly in midterms (careful polling of irregular voters is essential to accurate surveys in elections outside presidential years).
+The survey queried likely voters - ones with regular midterm vote history - and included an extra sampling of surge, or "drop-off" voters, people who vote consistently in presidential elections, but unevenly in midterms.

 For both groups, curbing Wall Street's influence is a voting issue.
 Majorities of likely and drop-off voters say they are more likely to vote for candidates who support these reforms.
 That includes a majority of voters in congressional districts rated by Cook Political report as Lean Republican and a more than twoto-one plurality of districts rated as Likely Republican, along with majorities in districts rated as Tossups and Likely or Lean Democratic.